lotok14/LTKConfiguration/README.md

 | Stopwatch speed    | the number that time gets multiplied by when a stopwatch is picked up | 0.5           |
 | Stopwatch duration | how many seconds the stopwatch lasts for                              | 6             |
 | Always respawn     | When set to true, the stopwatch will respawn after the round          | false         |

+# How to make your own pointBlock
+It's described on the [wiki](https://github.com/lotok14/LTKConfiguration/wiki/Creating-a-custom-pointBlock)

 # Credits
 - [Clever Endeavour Games](https://www.cleverendeavourgames.com/)